 Figure 2.
 The distribution of conifer species in North America.
 Host genera include the true-firs (Abies), spruce (Picea) and Douglas-fir (Pseudotsuga menziesii).
 (Liu & El-Kabsasy 2018)

-Western spruce budworm preferentially feeds on include Douglas-fir, the true firs (Abies spp), and to a lesser degree, spruce (Picea spp), calling into questions why it is called a “spruce” budworm in the first place.
+Western spruce budworm preferentially feeds on Douglas-fir, true firs (Abies spp.), and to a lesser degree, spruce (Picea spp.), calling into questions why it is called a “spruce” budworm in the first place.
 The phenological and physiological response of defoliated hosts have been studied include delaying bud flush (Chen et al 2001) in Douglas-fir and advancing bud flush in balsam-fir, black spruce, and white spruce (Deslauriers et al 2018) under laboratory conditions.
 It should be noted Deslauriers attributed this response not as a defense against defoliation, but as a response to maximize primary growth.

 Ecological Effects of Western Spruce Budworm Defoliation

-Defoliators play a major role in forest ecosystems and can negatively impact their ecosystem services during outbreaks.
+Defoliators play a major role in forest ecosystems with important consequences for the provisioning of ecosystem services.
 Western spruce budworm is an endemic defoliator of conifers in North America that typically exists at low levels, with populations managed by predation (Flower et al 2014).
 Defoliation may impact nutrient cycling (Arango et al 2019) by changing the throughfall N and P concentrations in areas of high defoliation, resulting in much higher phosphorus concentrations in the soil and the immobilization of nitrogen.
 Additionally, outbreaks can disrupt carbon sequestration (Kurz et al 2008), habitat provisioning (Kelly et al 2019), and timber supply (MacLean et al 2016).

 Reconstructions of Past Western Spruce Budworm Outbreaks